Remember your inner child?

 An obstacle course: inside or outdoors, you can challenge

-the kids to create an obstacle course that provides a
+the kids to create an obstacle course that

 challenging platform for coming up with new games.